riabhatnagar0610/BellaBeat-Case-Study/README.md

 ## Technologies Used

-The following technologies were utilized in this project:
+The following technologies were utilized in this project :

 - Microsoft Server Management Studio
 - Tableau